• Skip to main content

 Sandra is a specialist occupational therapist for eating disorders.
 Sandra completed an undergraduate degree in Sociology in the USA and went on to complete an MSc in Occupational Therapy in southern England.
 She is experienced in working with patients with eating disorders in outpatient and day programme settings in London.
 Sandra is eager to advocate for meaningful activities of daily living and support individuals’ process of identity-shaping, through an occupational therapy lens within the STRIDES team.

-Eve is an Assistant Psychologist in the STRIDES team.
+Eve is a Trainee Psychological Therapist in the STRIDES team.
 She has previous primary care experience in IAPT settings.
 She is really proud and excited to be part of a team that aims to make effective support more accessible to people who are struggling with disordered eating.

 Ailén Mahmoud, Cognitive Behavioural TherapistAilén Mahmoud (she/her), Cognitive Behavioural Therapist